Lawyer Resume Examples

 Resume Tips for Lawyers

-- •Highlight Key Cases: Showcase the most significant cases you've worked on, emphasizing outcomes and your role.
+- •Highlight Key Cases: Showcase the most significant cases you've worked on; the focus is outcomes and your role.

 - •Quantify Achievements: Use numbers to illustrate your impact, such as the amount of money saved or won for clients.